 Remember, this technique is only possible at high speeds, so if you mess it up...

 Drifting can also be achieved by using the steering wheel.
 When a corner is approaching, let's say a left turn, you need to steer the car to the right.
-When the car's rear end moves to the opposite direction of the bend (this happens very fast, so pay attention) steer again, this time to the left.
+When the car's rear end moves to the opposite direction of the corner (this happens very fast, so pay attention) steer again, this time to the left.
 The rear wheels will begin losing traction and start to drift.
 At this time, you need to steer once again to the opposite direction (again right).
 Simply put, when the left turn approaches steer right, left, right.

 This technique requires fast hand movements and a good feel of the car as it begins to sway.
 Try it only in large, open areas, with no obstacles around.
 If done improperly, it can roll over the car.

 The method requires for the excessive use of the clutch.
 By repeated press-release moves, a shock-wave is sent through the drivetrain, making the rear wheel slip.
 When approaching a corner, make sure your speed is not too high and the car is in a higher gear than required by the engine's revs.
-While exiting the corner, accelerate and give the clutch a tap.
-Keep tapping it, but don't let go of the gas.
-This will make the wheels pick up speed and lose traction.

 This is a drift technique you might have involuntarily experienced while entering a road turn at higher than recommended speeds.
 Steer sharply into the corner and take your foot off the gas.
 This will make the wheels lose traction.
 When you feel that happening, press the gas again to make the car's rear enter a drift.
 Counter-steer in the opposite direction of the car's rear.